What is preterm labor?

 - Menstrual-like cramps, with or without diarrhea.

-- A feeling of pressure in your pelvis or lower belly.
+- A feeling of pressure in your lower belly.

 - A persistent, dull ache in your lower back, pelvic area, lower belly, or thighs.

-- Changes in your vaginal discharge, which may increase in amount or become pink or reddish.
+- Changes in your vaginal discharge.
+It may increase in amount or become pink or reddish.

 If preterm labor occurs close to your due date (in the 35th or 36th week of pregnancy), you may be allowed to deliver without delay.
 Preterm birth at this point in a pregnancy doesn't usually cause serious problems.